ranvis/php-ext-cbor/README.md

 Unknown key names are silently ignored.

+### Core Deterministic Encoding

+You can use `CBOR_CDE` encoding flag to let encode data satisfy core deterministic encoding requirements.

+CBOR types can have multiple binary sequences to express the same value, but they are always encoded in the smallest possible form (well-formed) regardless of the flag.
+The exception is `float` value (see below).

+The `CBOR_CDE` flag enforces the `CBOR_MAP_NO_DUP_KEY`, `CBOR_FLOAT16` and `CBOR_FLOAT32` flags, while the `CBOR_UNSAFE_TEXT` flag can be used regardless.

+The flag cannot be used with options that make CBOR data contextual, which are mentioned later.

 ### Diagnostic Notation

 With the decoding flag `CBOR_EDN`, CBOR data (in binary) is decoded to Extended Diagnostic Notation (EDN) `string` defined in [RFC 8610 appendix G](https://datatracker.ietf.org/doc/html/rfc8610#appendix-G).
 (It does _not_ decode EDN string.)